-- 1. Complete 16 core courses (same distribution as in the past see above); - 2.
-Have a minimum core-course GPA of 2.000; - 3.
-Meet the academic redshirt sliding scale requirement of GPA and ACT/SAT score; and - 4.
-Graduate from high school.
-Nonqualifer is a college-bound student-athlete who standards for a qualifier or for an academic redshirt.
+1. Complete 16 core courses (same distribution as in the past - see above);

+2. Have a minimum core-course GPA of 2.000;

+3. Meet the academic redshirt sliding scale requirement of GPA and ACT/SAT score; and

+4. Graduate from high school.
+Nonqualifer is a college-bound student-athlete who fails to meet the standards for a qualifier or for an academic redshirt.